ga4gh/vrs/docs/source/terms_and_model.rst

 **Biological definition**

-In biology, variation is often used to mean `genetic variation`_, describing the differences observed in DNA among individuals.
+In biology, variation is often used to mean *sequence* variation, describing the differences observed in DNA or AA bases among individuals.

 **Computational definition**